-4.1.9 Community Newsletters
+4.1.8 Community Newsletters, Email Updates, Postcard Mailers, and Brochures

-BWXT NEC distributes by mail, and posts to its website, community newsletters as a tool to share information with the local Peterborough community about the company's operational performance, health and safety, CNSC licence, activities in the community and general information.
-Two (2) newsletters were mailed to the Toronto surrounding community in June and November of 2023.
-These newsletters were also posted on the company public information website, shared on social media, and emailed to our contact list.
+Community Newsletters: BWXT NEC distributes community newsletters as a tool to share information with the local Peterborough community about the company's operational performance, health and safety, CNSC Licence, activities in the community and general information.
+Two newsletters were shared with the Peterborough community in May and November.